fwsa-batch2/santhanu.suruliram__web_project/README.md

 ### Tour Booking Feature:
 * Trip is booked and stored in Local storage.
+* All input fields are mandatory, except the photo file input (optional).
+* Name should contain atleast 3 characters, name should not contain any numbers in it.

+### My trips:
+* If the stored list is empty , "your trip list is empty" is printed.
-* The booked trips are listed in the My trips page.
+* If the trip exists, trips are listed, in ordered manner.

 ### Adding tour-packages (Admin):
 * The details about the tour Package is collected and stored in Local storage.
+* Input fields are mandatory
+* Place Name must contain atleast 3 characters.

+### Tour-Packages:
-* The newly added packages are listed in the Holiday Packages and in Home page as well.
+* The stored tour packages are listed in both Tour packages page and in main(home) page in ordered manner.